Hey Kids (Start Here)

 Get out of my lab, Newt had said.

-Mako has changed, in one instant of neural grappling, more than she will ever change again.
-It was Raleigh, she thinks, Raleigh who calls his grief ‘grief’ and who carries his grief quietly, who began to erode her anger.
-He did not do it all at once, but their drift was strong and his mind works in hers still.
-But for all she has changed, for all she will change further, she does not think that, even if she tried, even if she wanted to, she could change herself in this.
+Mako has changed, in one instant of neural grappling, more than she’ll ever change again.
+It was Raleigh, she thinks, Raleigh who calls his grief “grief” and who carries his sorrow quietly, who began to erode her anger.
+He didn’t do it all at once, but their Drift was strong and his mind works in hers still.
+But for all she’s changed, for all she will change further, she doesn’t think that, even if she tried, even if she wanted to, she could change herself in this.

 Mako will always love in a deep, wide, quiet swath that makes up too much of who she is.

 Mako loves Newt so much.
 She thinks of him always because she likes to think of the people she loves.
 She buys things for him and saves things for him because she wants him to see them.
-She worries about him because he is not sleeping, because he is different than he used to be, because she has not seen his tattoos, because he is so pale, because sometimes when he thinks she is not looking he will drop his head onto Dr. Gottlieb’s shoulder in a way that looks so tired and Dr. Gottlieb will touch his face in a particular way, the same way every time.
+She worries about him because he’s not sleeping, because he’s different than he used to be, because she hasn’t seen his tattoos, because he’s so pale, because sometimes when he thinks she’s not looking he’ll drop his head onto Dr. Gottlieb’s shoulder in a way that looks so tired and Dr. Gottlieb will touch his face in a particular way, the same way every time.

-“Finally,” Newt says, smiling back at her.
-“I’ve been waiting to be old for my entire life.”
+“Finally.”
+Newt smiles back at her.
+“I’ve been waiting to be old my whole life.”

 “Are you kind to Dr. Gottlieb?”
 Mako asks.
 “Because I believe he loves you very much.
 I believe he has loved you for a long time.”

-This captures Newt’s attention, and he looks away from the horizon and smiles at her like he is trying not to.
+This captures Newt’s attention.
+He smiles at her like he’s trying not to.
 “Nah.
 You think so?”

 “Yes,” Mako says.

-“Yes,” Mako says, shifting closer and threading her arm around Newt’s arm.
+“Yes.”
+Mako shifts closer and threads her arm through Newt’s arm.
 “Yes, I know exactly what you mean.”

 “Oh god,” Newt says quietly.
 “I’m sure you do.
 Do, er, other people know, do you think?”

-“All pilots who see you together will know,” Mako whispers, very close to his ear, over the roar of the surf and the whistle of the wind.
-“If you appear on national television, behavioral algorithms will be performed that will create suspicions.”
+“All pilots who see you together will know,” Mako whispers close to his ear, over the roar of the surf and the whistle of the wind.
+“If you appear on national television, behavioral algorithms will create suspicions.”

 Newt says nothing.

-“So do not go on television,” Mako whispers.
-“Do not see other pilots.
-You will be safe.
+“So don’t go on television,” Mako whispers.
+“Don’t see other pilots.
+You’ll be safe.
 I will keep you safe.
 I have the power to do that.
-Marshal Hansen and Raleigh will help me.
+Marshal Hansen and Raleigh will help.
 Dr. Gottlieb’s father has come to like me very much.”

-“I’m not worried about me so much, Maks,” Newt whispers.
-“But what happened to me can’t happen to him.
-It will be worse.
-It will be so.
+“I’m not worried about me so much, Maks,” Newt says.
+“But what happened to me can’t happen to Hermann.
+It would be worse.
+It would be so.
 Much.
 Worse.
 For him.”

 “Not even one time, though, Maks,” Newt replies.
 “One time is too many.”